Koha-Community/kohadocs/source/cataloging.rst

 .. _advanced-editor-cataloging-label:

-Advanced Editor Cataloging
+Advanced editor cataloging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to use the Advanced cataloging editor you need to enable the :ref:`EnableAdvancedCatalogingEditor` preference.
+In order to use the Advanced cataloging editor you need to enable the :ref:`EnableAdvancedCatalogingEditor <enableadvancedcatalogingeditor-label>` preference.

-    **Important**
+    **Note**

-    This feature is currently experimental, and may have bugs that cause corruption of records.
-It also does not include any support for UNIMARC or NORMARC fixed fields.
-Please help us test it and report any bugs, but do so at your own risk.
+    This feature does not currently include any support for UNIMARC or NORMARC fixed fields.

 In the advanced editor once you've opened a blank framework or imported a record via Z39.50 you will be presented with the form to continue